Algarve-Tourist.com

 What to Expect from Each Season

-Vilamoura's year can be divided into four distinct seasonal periods, each offering visitors a unique holiday experience with its own particular atmosphere and advantages.
+Vilamoura's year can be divided into four distinct seasonal periods.

-Peak Season (July-August) – This represents Vilamoura at its most vibrant and energetic.
+Peak Season (July-August): This is Vilamoura at its most vibrant and energetic.
 Expect consistently hot days with virtually guaranteed sunshine.
 The beaches buzz with activity, the marina promenade comes alive each evening, and there is vibrant nightlife.
 This period coincides with school holidays, bringing many families to the resort.
 Accommodation prices reach their annual high point, restaurants often require bookings, and all attractions operate at full capacity.

-High Season (June and September) – These transitional months offer perhaps the perfect Algarve experience: excellent beach conditions but with noticeably fewer crowds than peak season.
-The tourist infrastructure remains fully operational, yet there's a more relaxed pace to daily life.
+High Season (June and September): These months offer perhaps the perfect Algarve experience: excellent beach conditions but with noticeably fewer crowds than peak season.
+Everything is still open and running, yet there's a more relaxed pace to daily life.
 These months particularly suit couples, retirees, and anyone with schedule flexibility who wants to enjoy summer-like conditions without the intensity of peak season.

-Shoulder Season (Easter - May and October) – Vilamoura takes on a calmer atmosphere during these months, but it is a fantastic time of year for activities.
+Shoulder Season (Easter - May and October): Vilamoura takes on a calmer atmosphere during these months, but it is a fantastic time for activities beyond the beach.
 This is the ideal time for a golf holiday, with the region's world-class courses offering perfect playing conditions without the summer heat.
 Many restaurants do not require reservations, and accommodation prices can be 30-50% lower than summer rates.
 This season appeals to those who prefer exploration over sunbathing, from hiking the coastal paths to discovering inland villages.

-Low Season (November-Easter) – Vilamoura becomes very quiet during these months.
+Low Season (November-Easter): Vilamoura becomes very quiet during these months.
 Many tourism-focused businesses close, though a core of restaurants and shops remain open for residents and long-stay visitors.
 Golf remains a primary attraction, with courses offering substantial discounts.
-This period appeals to long-stay visitors seeking winter sun and those looking to experience local culture without the tourist hustle.
+This period appeals to long-stay visitors seeking winter sun and golfers taking advantage of the off-season rates.

 Golfing in Vilamoura

-Due to its forgiving climate and renowned fairways, Vilamoura is a top European destination for golfers.
-Given the mild temperatures, clear days and low rainfall, the golf season peaks in spring and autumn when most of the Dom Pedro courses are at capacity.
-Booking in advance is required.
+With its forgiving climate and renowned fairways, Vilamoura is a top European destination for golfers.
+Given the mild temperatures and low rainfall, the golf season peaks in spring and autumn, when most of the Dom Pedro courses are at capacity.
+Book well in advance.

-The summer heat is less appealing, but twilight packages are still a draw for enthusiasts.
-The long days also ensure there are more tee times available for novice players and less pressure to play at pace.
+The summer heat makes daytime rounds less appealing, but twilight packages are popular with enthusiasts.
+The long days also mean more tee times are available, with less pressure to play at pace.

-For those lucky to escape to the Algarve in winter, the golf season here is one of the best in Europe, although gentle showers and cloudy days should be expected.
-Winter golfers should book before or after December when maintenance work is normally carried out.
+For those lucky enough to escape to the Algarve in winter, the courses still offer some of the best winter golf in Europe, although gentle showers and cloudy days should be expected.
+Winter golfers should be aware that course maintenance is normally carried out in December, so plan your trip either side of this.

 When best for young families (Easter to July)